The Bankrate promise

 Think through your fears

-The worst post-war downturn was the Great Recession of 2008, and there’s little likelihood that a 2022 recession will approach that financial crisis in severity.
+The worst post-war downturn was the Great Recession of 2008, but there is little likelihood that a potential recession in 2024 would approach that financial crisis in severity.

 As with any rule of thumb, there are outliers — those folks in special circumstances who might consider paying off their home loan in advance of hard times.